Blindeman/WP-Starter-Theme/README.md

 Just like with `_s` or `BlankSlate`, if you're using `Beachfire` to create your own theme , open up all files and do a "Find and Replace All in All Files" on the word "beachfire" with your own slug and prefix.

 ## License
-This starter theme is licensed under an MIT license.
+This starter theme is licensed under an [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) license.